dotnet/AspNetCore.Docs/aspnet/security/cross-site-scripting.rst

 Customizing the Encoders
 ^^^^^^^^^^^^^^^^^^^^^^^^

-By default the encoding safe list the Basic Latin Unicode range and encode all characters outside of that range as their character code equivalents.
+By default encoders use a safe list limited to the Basic Latin Unicode range and encode all characters outside of that range as their character code equivalents.
 This behavior also affects Razor TagHelper and HtmlHelper rendering as it will use the encoders to output your strings.

 The reasoning behind this is to protect against unknown or future browser bugs (previous browser bugs have tripped up parsing based on the processing of non-English characters).
 If your